 This post may contain affiliate links.
 Please read our disclosure policy.

-This creamy sausage soup recipe is cozy, comforting, and loaded with flavorful Italian sausage and potatoes.
+This creamy sausage soup recipe is simple, comforting, and loaded with flavorful Italian sausage and potatoes.
 It’s a ridiculously cozy soup that’s ready in under an hour!

 Why you’ll love it

-This may just be your new favorite creamy potato soup!
-It’s one of those warm you to your core kind of soups that’s rich, hearty and flavorful, and a real treat.
+This Italian sausage and potato soup is one of those warm you to your core kind of soups that’s rich, hearty and flavorful, and a real treat.
 The crumbled Italian sausage makes every single bite special.
 I like to make this soup on the coldest of winter days to perk me up.

 • Italian sausage – use mild or hot sausage to kick it up a notch